 If you’re ready to start exploring automation, there are a few obvious places to start...

 Repairs are one of the highest priorities for tenants, and frustrations can creep in when reporting problems and booking appointments is long-winded and or complicated.
 Eliminating the need to make a call to request, schedule or get updates on a repair can make the process run much more smoothly – using an online system is convenient both for tenants, who don’t have to wait for office hours to get things moving, and the contact centre as well.
 It can make co-ordinating the maintenance team more straightforward too, particularly if a picture of the damage that needs rectifying is uploaded by the tenant.

 Keeping payments on track is a key concern for housing associations while managing rent can be a source of stress for tenants.
 Making the payment process run as smoothly as possible is in everyone’s interest.

 Looking at the existing technology, payment providers are already using Interactive Voice Response (IVR).
 This allows customers to interact with a phone system via a telephone keypad or speech recognition, after which they can enquire about services through IVR dialogue.
-IVR technology can be integrated to make it easier to complete payments over the phone, with other options such as Paypoint and AllPay meaning that a range of channels, including face-to-face, is also available.
+IVR technology can be integrated to make it easier to complete payments over the phone, with other options such as Paypoint meaning that a range of channels, including face-to-face, is also available.